Premium Content

 S&P 500 began in 1957.
 It checks how well 500 big companies do on the US stock market.
 It's a big deal because it tells us how US stocks are doing.
 Different kinds of companies are in it.

-Companies from different fields like tech, health, money, goods, and power are in the list.
+Companies from different fields like tech, health, money, goods, and power are on the list.
 The pick of each one is based on size, trading, and field shares to show how well the US economy is doing.

 Market Capitalization and Influence